GenerallyHelpfulSoftware/Scalar2D/README.md

 ❌SVG Rendering  ❌ CSS Styling

-✔︎ PathView • iOS • macOS ❌ ScalarView ❌ Button ❌ TabItem ❌ Segmented Control
+✔︎ PathView • iOS • macOS

 ❌ Document Editor ❌ Output

 # Requirements
-Xcode 9, Swift 4, Right now only the iOS framework is setup.
+Because of Swift Package Manager, and Swift UI.
+Xcode 11, Swift 5.0.1, I've moved to providing a set of Swift Package Manager packages, and I presume that will become the norm.